TritonDataCenter/smartos-live/docs/dev-upgrade.md

 # Upgrading Development Zones

 Over time, we update the base development environment that everyone is using.
-The current target is the x86_64 2018.4.x image series as noted in [the SmartOS Getting Started Guide](../README.md#importing-the-zone-image).
+The current target is the x86_64 2019.4.x image series as noted in [the SmartOS Getting Started Guide](../README.md#importing-the-zone-image).

 The purpose of this guide is to describe how an **existing** development zone should be upgraded from one version of pkgsrc to the next.
+Since previous supported devzone was 2018.4, upgrades to 2019.4 are straightforward.

-In the past, because pkgsrc versions were compatible, we've been able to upgrade devzones in place (e.g. use pkgin and pkg_* utilities to upgrade from 2015.4.x -> 2016.4)
+If  an In the past, because pkgsrc versions were compatible, we've been able to upgrade devzones in place (e.g. use pkgin and pkg_* utilities to upgrade from 2015.4.x -> 2016.4)

-The upgrade for this target is more disruptive than previous ones, as we're going from a `multiarch` release to an `x86_64` release, which need an entirely new /opt/local installation as pkgsrc cannot be upgraded across this sort of boundary.
+If you are upgrading from an earlier image (e.g. 2016.4) the process is more disruptive as we're going from a `multiarch` release to an `x86_64` release, which needs an entirely new /opt/local installation as pkgsrc cannot be upgraded across this sort of boundary.

 The simplest and safest route is to simply create a [fresh zone](../README.md#setting-up-a-build-environment)